sceckert/IntroDHSpring2021/schedule.md

 - Introductions
 - Explore [https://whatisdigitalhumanities.com/](https://whatisdigitalhumanities.com) (refresh the website several times)

 #### Thu 2/4 - What does humanities data look like

 - Read: Daniel Rosenberg, “Data before the Fact” in “Raw Data” is an Oxymoron (2013) [Canvas PDF](https://princeton.instructure.com/courses/2364/files/429929?module_item_id=100610)
 - Read: Edith Rickert, [“To Skeptics” and “Introductory: Reasons and Methods,” in New Methods for Literary Study (1927)](https://princeton.instructure.com/courses/2364/files/430059?module_item_id=100643)
-- Due: Homework - Installation
+- Due: Homework 0: Practice Rosenberg’s n-grams activity using Google Books Ngram Viewer and ECCO (log in using Princeton’s proxy access)
 - *In-class practicum*: Counting by hand

 ## Week 2: Origins and Histories of “Digital Humanities”